 Letter of Intent

-This a deposit made by a buyer to relay their commitment to completing the transaction.
+This is a deposit made by a buyer to relay their commitment to completing the transaction.
 It is usually a percentage of the property’s sale price, commonly ranging between 2-5%.
-Earnest money is deducted off the sale price upon closing.
-If a buyer backs out on the agreement, they forfeit earnest money to the seller who is compensated for damages unless the reason to back out is due to a breach in contingencies, then the buyer is refunded the earnest money.
+Earnest money is deducted from the sale price upon closing.
+If a buyer backs out of the agreement, they forfeit earnest money to the seller who is compensated for damages unless the reason to back out is due to a breach in contingencies, in which case the buyer is refunded the earnest money.

 Third-party financing happens when a buyer of real estate property purchases the property through the help of another party, usually a lending institution.
 For example, through a mortgage that is paid over a period of time.